rpomper/rpomper.github.io/_projects/PhonoNet.md

 The beta version of this website is available here: <a href="https://rpomper.shinyapps.io/phono/">https://rpomper.shinyapps.io/phono/</a>

+Note: this website is coded using Shiny and is being hosted for free via shinnyapps.io.
+If it fails to load, we may have exceeded our active usage quota for the month :(

 <h2> SRCLD </h2>

 We presented this research at the 2024 <a href="https://srcld.wisc.edu">Symposium on Research in Child Language Disorders</a>: